donovan-h-parks/khill/README.md

 # K-Hill

 This repository is a Rust implementation of the k-mer Hill statistic proposed in [Narechania et al., 2024](https://pmc.ncbi.nlm.nih.gov/articles/PMC11529847).
-It is based on the [K-Hill Python](https://github.com/deanbobo/khill) implementation.
+It is based on the [K-Hill Python](https://github.com/deanbobo/khill) implementation though does not produce identical results as a difference hashing function is used.
 This code takes inspiration from the k-mer sketching approaches in [skani](https://github.com/bluenote-1577/skani) and [Finch](https://github.com/onecodex/finch-rs).

 K-Hill is a method and software package that can quantify molecular diversity in pangenomes.
 The method draws on information theory (Shannon Diversity) to quantify richness and evenness of K-mers between genomes in groups of samples.
 The approach is computationally efficient - not relying on databases, alignments, or genome graphs.